 Smartcards are used in a wide range of applications to assure authorized conditional access.
-Examples of such are Pay-TV, Banking Cards, Portable communication SIM cards, Health cards, Transportation cards.
+Examples of such are Access control, Transport, Banking, and ID applications.

 Therefore, the user environment covers a wide spectrum of very different functions, thus making it difficult to avoid or monitor any abuse of the TOE.